 Powdery mildew is caused by several fungi, including Odium pyrinum, Phyllactinia corylea, Posdosphaera leucotrica, and P. oxycanthae.
 Infected leaves become cupped and are covered with a white powdery coating.
 Poor air circulation and temperatures around 70º F provide ideal conditions for the growth of powdery mildew.

 With over 1000 different cultivars to choose from, it is possible to have crabapples that are shrub-like, weeping, upright rounded, spreading, etc. The crabapple cultivars selected will depend upon garden size, planting site, and adjacent plants.

 Fruit size varies from 1/4 inch to more than two inches in diameter.
-Larger than two inches in diameter, are no longer considered crabapples.
+Fruit larger than two inches in diameter is no longer considered crabapples.
 Fruit color may be yellow, orange, or red, with bright red being the preferred color.
 Cultivars have been selected for fruit that persists well into the winter.
 Since fruiting occurs only when the crabapples bloom, some cultivars fruit on alternate years while others fruit every year.

 Desirable Cultivars for Maryland

-Mark McGuiness of the National Arboretum suggests the following crabapples cultivars for the greater Maryland region:
+Mark McGuiness of the National Arboretum suggests the following crabapple cultivars for the greater Maryland region: